coopyey/personal-site/content/plants.md

 **Potted:** April 26, 2024 \
 **Pot:** 6" nursey pot \
 **Type:** Soil sow in a grow tray on heating pad \
 Another interesting green that I found while browsing the Rare Seeds website.
 I have two cells that I am attempting to grow so that I have plenty of greens to make salads out of this year. :D This variety is intended to be more water and crisp, perfect for eating in the hot summer!
+This has been a WONDERFUL addition to our salads - I plan to grow more next year!

 ## Mizuna, Japanese Pink
 **Latin Name:** *Brassica juncea* \